flant/shell-operator/examples/104-secret-copier/README.md

 kubectl create ns foobar
 ```

-See in logs that hook was run:
+Check in the logs that hook was run:

 ```
 kubectl -n secret-copier logs po/shell-operator